HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/component/index.md

 ```

 ## Communication between Components using Broadcast Channel API
+HCL End-user Search with OpenSearch utilizes the Broadcast Channel API for its components.
+The Broadcast Channel API provides real-time synchronization, updating search search results when a new query is entered.
+It also has a decouple design that allows FCC components to work independently and communicate without direct references.

-The Broadcast Channel API enables seamless communication between different FCC components, even when they are placed in separate areas of your application (e.g., themes, JSPs, portlets, WCM).
+This API also enables seamless communication between different FCC components, even when they are placed in separate areas of your application such as themes, JSPs, portlets, or WCM.
 This functionality is already present in the provided JS theme module.

-Why did we use Broadcast Channel API?

-1. **Real-Time Synchronization:** Keeps components in sync, such as updating search results when a new query is entered.
-2. **Decoupled Design:** FCC components can work independently and communicate without direct references.
-3. **Flexibility:** FCC components can be distributed across different sections of the application, ensuring modularity.